City of Sioux City website

 The City of Sioux City storm drain marking program is a way for volunteer groups to complete a hands-on service project and educate the public on the importance of preventing pollution in stormwater and the connection to our local waterways.

 The help prevent dumping in our City's storm drains, volunteers adhere markers to intakes as a reminder to residents that all stormwater flows to a waterway without treatment.
 Volunteers may contact the Environmental Services Division at (712) 279-6222 to schedule a time for a short training and project date/time and location.
-Brochure is available at our office located at City Hall, 4th floor, room 405.
+Brochures are available in the Environmental Office located at City Hall, 4th floor, room 405.

-Watch an amazing story that was in the Sioux City Journal on June 20, 2025 here.
-Video may be accessed online.
+Watch an amazing story that was featured in the Sioux City Journal on June 20, 2025.

 Adopt a Storm Drain